Jerl92/McPlayer/README.md

 ## Changelog

-### 0.2 - Sortable playlist.
+0.2 - Sortable playlist.</br>
-### 0.1 - iPhone/Safari is working with some few issue, no device to test with.
+0.1 - iPhone/Safari is working with some few issue, no device to test with.</br>

-Init version of this plugin, a lots of QA hours have been done with Chrome and Firefox, both work great.
+Init version of this plugin, a lots of QA hours have been done with Chrome and Firefox, both work great.</br>